allwefantasy/mlsql-plugins/README.md

 ```

-Then you can install this jar in [MLSQL Engine](https://docs.mlsql.tech/mlsql-stack/plugin/offline_install.html)
+Then you can install this plugin(jar file) in [MLSQL Engine](https://docs.mlsql.tech/mlsql-stack/plugin/offline_install.html)

 ## Plugins which Both Support Spark 2.4.3/3.1.1